tuhdo/os01/README.md

 few examples.
 Part 3 is just there to shorten the reader's time when reading the official manuals by giving hints where to read, explaining difficult concepts and how to use the manuals to debug.
-In short, the implementation is up to the reader to work on his or her own; the chapters are just like university assignments.
+In short, the implementation is up to the reader to work on their own; the chapters are just like university assignments.

 # Prerequisites